json-api/json-api/format/index.md

 certain aspects are only applicable to one or the other.
 These differences are called out below.

+Unless otherwise noted, objects defined by this specification **MUST NOT** contain any additional members whose keys start with an alphanumeric character.

+Any object **MAY** contain additional members whose keys start with a non-alphanumeric character.

 ### Top Level <a href="#document-structure-top-level" id="document-structure-top-level" class="headerlink"></a>

 A JSON object **MUST** be at the root of every JSON API response containing